DanielJames0302/ip/docs/README.md

 Examples:

 - `update 1 /description go to gym` \
-  Edits the task description the 1st task of type Todo to be `go to gym`.
+  Edits the task description of the 1st task of type Todo to be `go to gym`.
 - `update 2 /by 2025-03-15 1400`\
   Edits the due date of the 2nd task of type Deadline to be `2025-03-15 1400`.

 ### Locating persons by name: `find`

-- **Purpose**: Finds persons whose names contain any of the given keywords.
+- **Purpose**: Finds tasks with description containing the given keyword.
 - **Format**: `find KEYWORD`